 More pressing than who is in the squad is who is not in it though.
 The name that football fans around the world will be searching for in the list is that of Ronaldinho, but the AC Milan star is absent along with his team-mate Alexandre Pato.
 According to Goal.com Brazil's Andre Baibich, "[Dunga] wasn't satisfied with Pato and Ronaldinho in the Olympic Games" and has consequently omitted the duo.

-While their underwhelming performances in the 2008 Olympics did the pair no favors, it is no secret that Dunga has his favorites - and those that he does not favor.
+While their underwhelming performances in the 2008 Olympics did the pair no favours, it is no secret that Dunga has his favourites - and those that he does not favour.
 Ronaldinho, who once allegedly left a party at 11am the following morning hidden in the boot of a car following an international against Ecuador, falls into the latter category.
-A recent survey in O Globo newspaper revealed that the vast majority of Brazilians were in favor of Ronaldinho returning to the national team following his resurgence with the Rossoneri this term, but Dunga has been unmoved.
+A recent survey in O Globo newspaper revealed that the vast majority of Brazilians were in favour of Ronaldinho returning to the national team following his resurgence with the Rossoneri this term, but Dunga has been unmoved.

 As a result, Ronaldinho is the stick with which Dunga will be beaten if Brazil fail in South Africa.
 Serie A fans have been enraptured and delighted with some of the former Barcelona man's performances this season; the familiar smile has returned to his face as he prospers under Leonardo, and some have even said that he is back to his best.
 While that is a matter for conjecture, few can argue that he has been one of Milan's - and Serie A's - standout players this season.
 Almost any other coach would be falling over himself to include him in their team.